 We’ve all had those days when we feel endlessly hungry and no matter what we eat, it’s not enough, especially around the holidays.
 When the weather is cold and all you crave is comfort food, eating responsibly can be a seemingly insurmountable feat.
-And, it goes without saying, holiday spreads only exemplify that inevitable urge.
-But, the holidays doesn’t have to mean unbridled indulgence.
-Here are some tips to help prevent overeating and make you feel more satiated.
-It is possible put an end to overindulging during the holidays.
+And, it goes without saying, holiday spreads only worsen that inevitable urge.
+But, the holidays don’t have to mean unbridled indulgence.
+Here are some tips to help prevent overeating and make you feel more satiated:

 Tickle your taste buds with bitter flavors, which can often help to cut through cravings for sweets.
 Fermented dishes like sauerkraut and kimchi are great ways to bring in bitter flavors with an appealing, balanced tartness.

 Our bodies recognize whole foods as real food—meaning you’ll stay full and nourished longer.
 Whole foods are full of vitamins and minerals that help us feel satiated.
-When we eat processed foods that are full of chemicals, our body gets confused and stays hungry because it’s still searching for nutrients.
+When you eat processed foods that are full of chemicals, your body gets confused and stays hungry because it’s still searching for nutrients.
 Remember: the shorter and simpler the ingredient list, the better!

 We all have certain foods that can set off a bout of overeating.
-It may be a pint of Ben & Jerry’s, a jar of almond butter, a jar of salted nuts, a bag of Tostitos or even cereal.
+It may be a pint of Ben & Jerry’s, a jar of almond butter, a jar of salted nuts, a bag of Tostitos, or even cereal.
 Often these foods have both high salt and sugar contents, making them irresistible.
 It’s good to get real about which foods you always overeat.
 You don’t have to abstain indefinitely.
-But, you might be better off not keeping them in the house and within too close reach.
+But, you might be better off not keeping them in the house for a while.

 I often hear from patients at the Eleven Eleven Wellness Center that drinking alcohol is closely linked with overeating.
 This is why people benefit so much from doing a 2-Week Cleanse.
 They take a break from drinking alcohol and become more conscious of their food choices.
 And, cutting back on carb-ridden alcohol helps in achieving weight loss, taking the pressure off of paring down your diet.

-Geneen Roth, expert on compulsive eating and perpetual dieting and author of Women, Food and God, offers this guideline: Eat (with the intention of being) in full view of others.
+Geneen Roth, an expert on compulsive eating and perpetual dieting and author of Women, Food and God, offers this guideline: eat (with the intention of being) in full view of others.
 It’s a good reminder that we eat differently when we’re alone, versus when we’re with others.
-If you make a practice of eating as if you were in full view of others, you may make better choices about what and when you eat.
-And, it helps keep your hand out of the “cookie jar”!
+If you make a practice of eating as if you’re in full view of others, you may make better choices about what and when you eat.
+And, it helps keep your hand out of the cookie jar!

 FIND BEAUTY AND WELLNESS EXPERTS